History of the Labour Party (UK): "Thirteen Wasted Years"

-In the 1959 election the Conservatives fought under the slogan "Life is better with the Conservatives, don't let Labour ruin it" and the result saw the government majority increase.
+In the 1959 election the Conservatives fought under the slogan "Life is better with the Conservatives, don't let Labour ruin it", which saw the government majority increase.
 Following the election bitter internecine disputes resumed.
 Gaitskell blamed the Left for the defeat and attempted unsuccessfully to amend Clause IV.
-At a hostile party conference in 1960 he failed to prevent a vote adopting unilateral nuclear disarmament as a party policy, declaring in response that he would "fight, fight and fight again to save the party I love".
-The decision was reversed the following year, but it remained a divisive issue, and many in the left continued to call for a change of leadership.
+At a hostile party conference in 1960, he failed to prevent a vote adopting unilateral nuclear disarmament as a party policy, declaring in response that he would "fight, fight and fight again to save the party I love".
+The decision was reversed the following year, but it remained a divisive issue and many in the left continued to call for a change of leadership.

 When the Conservative government of Harold Macmillan attempted to take Britain into the European Communities in 1962, Gaitskell alienated some of his supporters by his opposition to British membership.
-In a speech to the party conference in October 1962 Gaitskell claimed that EEC membership would mean "the end of Britain as an independent European state.
+In a speech to the party conference in October 1962, Gaitskell claimed that membership in the EEC would mean "the end of Britain as an independent European state.
 I make no apology for repeating it.
 It means the end of a thousand years of history".

 Labour revisionism turned out to be a powerful ideological tendency within the Party in the 1950s and 1960s, taking intellectual sustenance from Anthony Crosland's book, The Future of Socialism (1956) and political leadership from Hugh Gaitskell.
-Its important intellectuals included Douglas Jay, Roy Jenkins, and the writers who contributed to Socialist Commentary.
-The goal was to reformulate old socialist principles, and bring the Labour Party policies up to date with the changing British society and economy.
+Its most important intellectuals included Douglas Jay, Roy Jenkins and the writers who contributed to Socialist Commentary.
+The goal was to reformulate old socialist principles and bring the Labour Party's policies up to date with an ever-changing British society and economy.
 Revisionism rejected the old view that socialism ought to be primarily identified with the ownership of the means of production.
-That meant that continuous nationalization was not a central goal.
-Second, was a series of political values focused on personal liberty, social welfare, and equality.
-Themes of destroying or overthrowing the rich and elite were downplayed in favor of government policies of taxation, widespread educational opportunity, and expanded social services.
-Revisionists insisted on me the necessity of a market-oriented mixed economy with a central role for capitalism and entrepreneurship.
+This led to continuous nationalisation losing its position as a central goal.
+Secondly, revisionism espoused a series of political values focused on personal liberty, social welfare and equality.
+Themes of destroying or overthrowing the rich and elite were downplayed in favour of government policies of taxation, widespread educational opportunity and expanded social services.
+Revisionists insisted on the necessity of a market-oriented mixed economy with a central role for capitalism and entrepreneurship.

-Gaitskell died suddenly in January 1963 from a rare disease.
+Gaitskell died suddenly in January 1963 from kidney failure as a result of contracting the rare Lupus disease.
 His death made way for Harold Wilson to lead the party.
 The term "thirteen wasted years" was coined by Wilson as a slogan for the 1964 general election, in reference to what he claimed were thirteen wasted years of Conservative government.

-Labour Party under Harold Wilson
+1963–1976: Labour Party under Harold Wilson

 A downturn in the economy, along with a series of scandals in the early 1960s (the most notorious being the Profumo affair), engulfed the Conservative government by 1963.
 The Labour party returned to government with a wafer-thin 4 seat majority under Wilson in the 1964 election, and increased their majority to 96 in 1966 election remaining in power until the 1970 election which, contrary to expectations during the campaign, they lost.